JoshuaLavarine/micro-pods/README.md

 Micro-Pods is a simple web application built with Next.js that allows users to create, view, and delete short text snippets.
 The application features:

 - Create and delete pods
-- Pagination with customizable page size
+- Pagination with customisable page size
 - Sorting options (newest first or oldest first)
 - Persistent settings using localStorage